2014 Popular Theology Book of the Year - World Magazine

 “Thanks to James Anderson for filling a massive gap in apologetics and worldview thinking.
 This book is unique in that it is wholly and broadly accessible to readers of any background and educational level, and yet written by an accomplished Christian philosopher.
 Written with wit, clarity, cogency and simplicity, this book ingeniously guides the reader from a chosen worldview to its implications.
 Urging the reader to connect the conceptual dots of his own thinking, this book should lead its reader either to turmoil or to truth.
 This will now be the first book on my list for people who ask ultimate questions about Christianity and its relationship to other ways of thinking.
 Get this book, read it, then get more to give away to friends and family.”

-K. Scott Oliphint, Professor of Apologetics and Systematic Theology, Westminster Theological Seminary; author, Covenantal Apologetics
+K. Scott Oliphint, Professor of Apologetics and Systematic Theology and Dean of Faculty, Westminster Theological Seminary

 “What’s Your Worldview offers a uniquely interactive approach to finding answers to life’s biggest and most important questions.
 It makes identifying your worldview, and perhaps replacing it with a better one, an enjoyable adventure.”